Tawa/TNTutorialManager/README.md

 ## Notes

-Feel free to use 'TNKeyboardControlWindow' in any way you like.
+Feel free to use 'TNTutorialManager' in any way you like.
 An attribution is not required, but is highly appreciated.